Table of Contents

 G-Forces and Neck Strength

 One of the most visible components of F1 fitness is neck strength.
 Under sustained cornering and braking, a driver’s head and helmet can effectively weigh over 30 kilograms due to g-forces.
+This load is applied repeatedly across a race distance, particularly on high-speed circuits with long sequences of fast corners.

+Without sufficient neck strength and endurance, drivers experience reduced head stability, compromised vision, and increased fatigue late in races.
 Neck conditioning is therefore a core element of F1 training programmes and one of the first physical barriers drivers encounter as they progress through junior categories.

 Cardiovascular Demands and Heat Stress